 'Game of Thrones' Claims 7th Emmy in Visual Effects

-Game of Thrones earned its seventh Emmy in special visual effects on Sunday, which only further cements its position as the program with the most wins in the category.
+Game of Thrones earned its seventh Emmy in special visual effects Sunday, which only further cements its position as the program with the most wins in the category.

 The HBO fantasy series surpassed the previous record-holders, Star Trek: The Next Generation and Star Trek: Voyager — which each have three VFX Emmys — in 2015.
 However, Game of Thrones has won the category each consecutive year since its second time being nominated in 2012, with the exception of 2017, when the show wasn't eligible.